Jean-Louis Bourlanges: Return to politics

 Following the 2012 French legislative election, Bourlanges supported Jean-Louis Borloo's initiative to establish the new centre-right Union of Democrats and Independents party.

 Ahead of the 2017 presidential election, Bourlanges quit his role as a radio commentator and publicly endorsed Emmanuel Macron.
 He was critical of the Union of Democrats and Independents' support of The Republicans nominee François Fillon.

 Member of the National Assembly, 2017–present

 In the 2017 election for the National Assembly, Bourlanges was elected as the Member of Parliament for Hauts-de-Seine's 12th constituency with the support of La République En Marche! as a member of the Democratic Movement.

-In Parliament, he has since been serving on the Committee on Foreign Affairs and the Committee on European Affairs.
+In Parliament, Bourlanges has since been serving on the Committee on Foreign Affairs and the Committee on European Affairs.
 From 2017 until 2019, he was also a member of the Finance Committee.
 Since 2019, she has also been a member of the French delegation to the Franco-German Parliamentary Assembly.
+In January 2021, Bourlanges was elected to succeed Marielle de Sarnez at the presidency of the Foreign Affairs Committee.